 Tuberculosis can drive entire countries, not just the people within them, into ever deeper poverty.

-- Have limited access to healthcare – people with untreated infectious TB can pass the illness on to 10-15 people annually
+- have limited access to healthcare – and just one person with untreated infectious TB can pass the illness on to 10-15 people annually.

 In any society, rich or poor, TB tends to impact heavily on the poorest and most marginalised groups: